raddad772/raddad772.github.io/_posts/2022-09-03-timers-in-javascript.md

 cAll in all, the conventional wisdom isn't really that great if you want an accurate timing system.

 ### Why not just use timers like a C++ programmer would?
-cGood question!
+Good question!
 It's made harder by the fact that, due to the threat of Spectre, browsers make timers have a resolution of close to ~4ms.
 It's possible to use...WAYS...to get around this.

  BUT.